Templates API Reference

 Templates are pre-built image designs hosted on html2img.
-Instead of sending raw HTML or a URL, you POST a JSON payload to a named template endpoint and receive a rendered PNG.
-Templates are versioned and tested by us, so the rendered output is stable.
+POST a JSON payload to a named template endpoint and receive a rendered PNG.
+Templates are versioned and tested, so the rendered output is stable.

 How templates differ from HTML and screenshot requests